Gaza cease-fire talks fail to achieve a breakthrough with Ramadan just days away, Egypt says

 “These tragic and horrific deaths are man-made, predictable and entirely preventable,” she added.

 The Gaza Health Ministry said Sunday that 15 children have starved to death at the Kamal Adwan Hospital in northern Gaza and another six were at risk of dying from malnutrition and dehydration.
-It was not clear if the children had underlying medical conditions that increased their vulnerability.
+It wasn’t clear if the children had underlying medical conditions that increased their vulnerability.

 The United States and Jordan airdropped 36,800 meals over northern Gaza on Tuesday, the second U.S. airdrop since Saturday.

-Israel says it tries to avoid harming civilians and blames the high toll on Hamas because the militants operate in dense, residential areas.
-But the army rarely accounts for individual strikes, which often kill women and children.

-Goldenberg reported from Tel Aviv, Israel, and Shurafa from Rafah, Gaza Strip.
-Associated Press writers Abby Sewell in Beirut and Matthew Lee in Washington contributed.
+Tia Goldenberg reported from Tel Aviv, Israel, and Wafaa Shurafa from Rafah, Gaza Strip.
+Abby Sewell in Beirut, and Matthew Lee and Aamer Madhani in Washington, contributed to this report.

 Find more of AP’s coverage at https://apnews.com/hub/israel-hamas-war